rissandimo/Swing-Chat-Application/README.md

 # Swing-Chat-Application
 Multi-threaded Java chat application
-Simple chat application that allows mutliple clients to connect using sockets.
+Simple chat application that allows multiple clients to connect using sockets.
 Clients can send messages to the server which then relays the messages back to all the clients connected.